jeremiak/jeremiak.com/_posts/2022-12-04-leg-hearings-whisper-transcripts.md

 1. Installed `ffmpeg` and then used `pip` to install the `whisper` CLI
 2. Downloaded the video as `hearing.mp4`
 3. Ran the tool `whisper hearing.mp4`.
 This part took _a long time_.
-On my Intel chip Macbook Pro it took well over twelve hours.
+On my Intel chip Macbook Pro it took over 24 hours.
 4. Convert the output to WebVTT using [this Observable notebook](https://observablehq.com/@calmatters/whisper-ai-output-to-webvtt)

 The result was surprising!
 Surprisingly good, that is.
 You can check it out for yourself below.